AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 >[!TIP]
 >
 >* The library can be loaded either in the header or the footer.
->* The `universal-editor-embedded.js` library [is available on NPM](https://www.npmjs.com/package/@adobe/universal-editor-cors) and you can host it yourself if that is required or place it directly into your application.

 >[!NOTE]
 >
->The previously-recommend method to include the JavaScript library, `<script src="https://universal-editor-service.experiencecloud.live/corslib/LATEST"></script>` is no longer recommended as the package has been deprecated.
+>The previously-recommend method to include the JavaScript library, `<script src="https://universal-editor-service.experiencecloud.live/corslib/LATEST"></script>` or via npmjs.com is no longer recommended as the package has been deprecated.
 >
 >If an app still uses the deprecated package, the Universal Editor will display a warning in the UI that an outdated package is detected.

 ## Defining a Connection to Persist Changes {#connection}